 Since this is so prevalent, only special cases or aversions should be noted.

-- The Neo-Geo remake of Double Dragon did this based on the stage you fought on.
-Player one would always just stand there, while the computer opponent made some cool entrance using the scenery.
+- Double Dragon: The Neo Geo remake does this based on the stage you fight on.
+Player 1 always just stands there, while the computer opponent makes some cool entrance using the scenery.
 For example, one stage takes place by a river.
-Your opponent rides up on a jetski, then jumps out, as the jetski crashes into a nearby barrel and explodes.
+Your opponent rides up on a jet ski, then jumps out as the jet ski crashes into a nearby barrel and explodes.
 In two-player mode, though, the intro is always the same: the two characters trade some blows (without doing any damage) then separate and await the start of the fight.

-- BlazBlue has special ones for a lot more than just those combinations of characters in Arcade mode and the following matchups have special intros:
+- BlazBlue: Arcade Mode has special ones for a lot more than just the combinations of characters listed at the top of the page.
+The following match-ups have special intros:

 - Ragna and Jin are already fighting.